- Studying Law at Yale

 In thinking about networking, you should not limit yourself to YLS alumni, but rather think about alumni from your undergraduate institution as well as alumni networks from any other group of which you have been a part, for example others who have worked for your judge if you have clerked, others who have had the same fellowships you have had, etc. Also consider other personal and professional connections that may prove helpful as you work toward a job search or career transition.

-When reaching out to alumni or others for career advice, it is generally best to send a “cold email,” or “cold message through another platform, e.g., The Courtyard that starts your connection, explains your request for a few minutes of time and advice, and asks whether there might be a convenient time to talk.
+When reaching out to alumni or others for career advice, it is generally best to send a message through a platform like The Courtyard or LinkedIn that starts your connection, explains your request for a few minutes of time and advice, and asks whether there might be a convenient time to talk.
 If you have been referred by a mutual acquaintance, mention that.
 Reassure the person you are emailing that you are NOT seeking a job interview, only an opportunity to discuss your career ideas and obtain some professional thoughts and feedback.
 For example, you may wish to say something like:

 I am a [insert year] graduate of Yale Law School, and I am currently working at [employer name] in [city name].
 I am very interested in transitioning to/seeking employment in/ exploring careers in [insert details].
 I found your profile on LinkedIn, and noticed that you have had great success/have significant experience in the [insert specifics] industry/geographic region/etc.